claudiarella/academic-kickstart/content/talk/dec_17/index.md

 authors = ["Claudia Rella"]

 # Abstract and optional shortened version.
 abstract = "A Monte Carlo simulation of a prototype of PADME's Small-Angle Calorimeter has been implemented on Geant4.
 Particular attention has been given to the energy and time resolutions of the distribution of Cherenkov photons produced in a $PbF_2$ crystal and converted into photo-electrons through a PMT photocathode and their dependence on the crystal geometry.
-I will present the resulting characterization of a single $PbF_2$ crystal’s performance." abstract_short = ""
+I will present the resulting characterization of a single $PbF_2$ crystal’s performance.
+This talk is based on arXiv:1809.10840." abstract_short = ""

 # Name of event and optional event URL.